 These scholarships are supported by funds provided by Miss D U McLachlan in memory of her grandfather, H.C.
 White, to further the education and training of students, improve productivity in agriculture, and support the education and training directions set by the College.
 Applications are accepted from current students when funds become available at stages during the year.
 The total value of scholarships per year is $20,000.

 Widden Stud is a highly respected and successful horse stud in the Upper Hunter Valley and synonymous with many champion sires.
 In addition to providing these scholarships, Widden also presents at employer information days, accepts students for off-campus placement, and employs graduates.
 Recipients are required to spend one week’s off-campus placement at Widden.

 This scholarship is for students from the Western Division/Riverina/Murray regions and funded by Tocal College and NSW DPI.

 This scholarship is available to past students only.
 It provides support for ex-students wishing to undertake further training or other activities to assist them to achieve their career goals.
-See the CB Alexander Foundation website for more information, or download the application form PDF, 31.84 KB.
+See the Tocal College Alumni page for more information and to apply.

 Want to find out about news, events, courses and publications?